Craig Curry (quarterback): Early life and education

 Curry attended Carver High School until integration forced him to choose between all-black Mays High School or Coral Gables Senior High School.
 Curry chose to cross the color line and attend Gables, where he became known as "The Negro Quarterback".
 After going 7-3 in his junior year, as a senior Curry lead his team to a 13-0 record, winning Florida's large school state championship, and eventually being named "The Team of The Century" by the Florida High School Athletic Association.

 Coach Nick Kotys endured much criticism for starting a black quarterback, as at the time they were not considered qualified for the position, but still started Curry for two years.
 After the team won the national championship in 1967, Kotys stated that "Craig does all the thinking.
 I only nod OK.".

 A Coral Gables High School guidance counselor advised him to drop science classes, because of the weakness of his math from Carver.
 Curry then devoted himself to football at the expense of academics, a decision he regretted later in life.
 He wanted to attend the University of Miami, but because of death threats, chose to attend the University of Minnesota, where he earned a degree in psychology.

 Career

-Curry was selected by the Miami Dolphins.
+Curry was selected in the eighth round of the 1972 NFL draft by the Miami Dolphins.
 After being cut, he considered suicide.
 He then went to work for IBM for the next 16 years and then served as an academic advisor for athletes at the University of Michigan and director of the Center for the African-American Male at Albany State University.
 He later served as athletic director of the University of Arkansas-Pine Bluff.